Head Men's Soccer Coach - Jon Pascale - CCAA Coach of the Year (2012, 2013, 2016)

 On the men's side, Painter coached two-time All-American and two-time CCAA Most Valuable Defensive Player Josh Cohen from 2011-13.
 Cohen led all of Division II in GAA (0.397) and save percentage (.898) as a junior in 2012, and was fifth in GAA (0.517) a year later while again pacing the league.
 Cameron McElfresh took over and picked up All-CCAA honorable mention in his first season as the full-time starter in 2014, finishing ninth nationally with a 0.652 GAA.

-In total, Painter's pupils have been named an All-American or the CCAA Most Valuable Defensive Player each on three occasions, and garnered All-CCAA recognition eight times.
-Cohen has gone on to start for Burlingame Dragons FC in the Premier Development League (PDL), and currently, Orange County Blues FC of the United Soccer League (USL).
+In total, Painter's pupils have been named an All-American four times and the CCAA Most Valuable Defensive Player on three occasions, and garnered All-CCAA recognition nine times.
+Cohen has gone on to start for Burlingame Dragons FC in the Premier Development League (PDL), Orange County Blues FC of the United Soccer League (USL), and currently Phoenix Rising FC in the USL.

 In addition to his duties at UCSD, Painter has been closely involved with San Diego youth soccer over the last several years.
 He currently works in the La Jolla Impact club system, and is the girl's varsity head coach at San Diego Jewish Academy (SDJA).